HPIM: Heterogeneous Processing-In-Memory-based Accelerator for Large Language Models Inference: Evaluation Results

 \subsection{Experimental Setup}

 \textbf{LLM Models.} We evaluate a series of transformer-based LLMs from the OPT family~\cite{zhang2022optopenpretrainedtransformer}, with configurations ranging from $350$M to $30$B parameters, as detailed in Tab.~\ref{tab2}.
 This allows us to explore the scalability and efficiency of HPIM across diverse LLM configurations.
 All baseline models are executed using FP16 precision under a single-batch (batch size = 1) inference setting.
-While our evaluation focuses on OPT as representative benchmarks, our proposed HPIM architecture is model-agnostic and can be readily extended to other transformer-based LLMs.
+While our evaluation focuses on the OPT family as the benchmark, our proposed HPIM architecture is model-agnostic and can be readily extended to other transformer-based LLMs.
+All baseline workloads are executed using the Hugging Face Transformers framework~\cite{wolf2019huggingface}.

-\textbf{Baseline.} We evaluate HPIM against a set of state-of-the-art baselines, including the NVIDIA A100 GPU, and two representing PIM-related accelerators: IANUS hybrid NPU-PIM system~\cite{seo2024ianus} and the CXL-PNM near-memory~\cite{park2024lpddr} platform.
-All baseline workloads are executed using the Huggingface Transformers framework~\cite{wolf2019huggingface}.
+\textbf{Baseline.} We evaluate HPIM against a set of state-of-the-art baselines, including the NVIDIA A100 GPU, and two representative PIM-related accelerators: the IANUS hybrid NPU-PIM system~\cite{seo2024ianus} and the CXL-PNM near-memory~\cite{park2024lpddr} platform.
+The detailed specifications of each architecture are summarized in Tab.~\ref{tab4}.
+Notably, the table reports the aggregated internal bandwidth for PIM-based systems, a critical metric inherent to the PIM paradigm.
+The internal bandwidth is calculated as:

+where $N_{ch}$ denotes the number of channels, $N_{bank}$ represents the number of banks per channel, $BCIW$ indicates the bit width of the internal computing unit per bank, and $f$ is the operating frequency.

 \textbf{Hardware Specification of HPIM Architecture.} The hardware configuration of our proposed HPIM architecture is detailed in Tab.~\ref{tab3}.
-The system integrates $32$ SRAM-PIM cores with $4$ HBM-PIM modules.
-Each SRAM-PIM core is a powerful processing engine containing several specialized compute units (TCU, VCU, SCU, PIM Unit) and local memory.
+The system integrates $32$ SRAM-PIM cores with $4$ HBM-PIM modules, interconnected via a standard 2.5D silicon interposer using the HBM3 physical interface (PHY).
+Each SRAM-PIM core is a powerful processing engine containing several specialized compute units (TCU, VCU, SCU, PIM Unit) and local memory, operating at $800$~MHz.
 The HBM-PIM subsystem is built upon an HBM3-based PIM design.
+To support large-scale LLM inference (e.g., 30B parameters), the system incorporates four HBM3 stacks, providing a total aggregate capacity of $96$~GB.
+Each HBM3 module is configured as an 8-Hi stack using $24$~Gb dies with $16$ channels per stack.
+With a data rate of $6.4$~Gbps per pin across $1024$ data lanes per stack, the system achieves a peak aggregate bandwidth of $3.2$~TB/s.
+Considering the thermal constraints of 3D-stacked memory, the Processing Unit (PU) within the HBM-PIM subsystem is configured to operate at $400$~MHz.